 If you’re planning to build your dream home from the ground up, or complete structural renovations to your existing home, you may need to take out a construction loan from a lender.
 This loan differs from a regular mortgage, as it releases the loan funds in stages rather than a lump sum all at once.

 While building your own home sounds exciting, it can become a bit tricky financially, and the application is more involved than other loans.
 We’ve broken down how a construction loan works, so you can begin to plan the home of your dreams.

-Inovayt Finance Broker, Hai Nguyen, defines a construction loan as, “A loan that you apply for when you are building a property (rather than purchasing an established property) or completing structural renovations to your home.”
+Inovayt Mortgage Broker Melbourne, Hai Nguyen, defines a construction loan as, “A loan that you apply for when you are building a property (rather than purchasing an established property) or completing structural renovations to your home.”